 Traditional Assessment of Wellness:

 The Traditional Assessment of Wellness (TAW) measures character strengths and weaknesses as listed in a 2500-year-old tradition.
 It has a lie scale to measure how honest you are being with yourself as you complete the test.
 The TAW is an assessment tool for helping people identify attitudes and lifestyles which are working for and against their holistic health and personal wellness.
-It is free, user-friendly, face-valid, and it is soon to be available on this website.
+It is free, user-friendly, face-valid, and it is now available above on this website.

 Training for life coaching is usually long on counseling methods and coaching philosophy, but short on diagnosis and theory.
 Too often it lets the coach define wellness without any structure or content for what the good life needs to look like.
 Unless clients can be given feedback that provides them an objective view of their self-concept compared to an established norm for what is healthy, coaching clients often feel judged when the structure and content come out of the coach.